edisonpapers/lathrops-notes/2/README.md

 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3002/manifest seq="2" right right
 That compound virus consisting of the weakened cultures of Rabies, Consumption Diptheria Cholera splenic fever Erusyphlis. ==Erysipelass=={description="interlined above by Lathrop"} Typhoid Yellow scarlest & malerial fever & several other diseases of microbic origin were given all the scholars children but one innoculation every 7 years by Law— That the diseases mentioned had become rare.

- All habitual criminals were isolated In districts—sex during their natural life— sexes apart, as an economic measure to prevent trouble to future generations.
+ All habitual criminals were isolated In districts—~~sex~~ during their natural life— sexes apart, as an economic measure to prevent trouble to future generations.

 physiosgonmy an Exact science— criminal propensities plain to all men— hence all being warned the struggle for Existence of those Criminally inclined difficult causing rapid elimination by Evolution artifically produced